ChrisWhealy/Cordova-Create/README.md

 	`cva-create thing_1 com.mycorp.thingamajig Thingamajig`

   To create a project for a platform not listed as a default, simply add the platform name(s).
-E.G. for Firefox OS, add "firefoxos":
+E.G. for Firefox OS, add `firefoxos`:

 	`cva-create thing_1 com.mycorp.thingamajig Thingamajig firefoxos`